zcrayman/tut-data/5/README.md

 </beans>
 ```

 This addition creates a new Continuous Query, with the given query being continuously evaluated.
-Matching data is passed to the bean named `statusUpdateListener`, which was declared above in GemfireConfiguration
+Matching data is passed to the bean named `statusUpdateListener`, which was declared above in GemfireConfiguration.

 This will use the datasource created above, using the default name of gemfireCache.
 This may be altered if desired.